rexm/ko.promise/README.md

 ## The Solution?

-ko.promise attempts to solve this by merging observables and the Promises/A contract.
-It extends observables with promise-like contracts, allowing the developer to:
+ko.promise attempts to solve this by merging observables and the [Promises/A contract][2].
+It extends observables with promise-like behavior, allowing the developer to:
 - Set up promise pipelines and co-dependent promises (piggybacking off `ko.computed`)
 - Declaratively write MVVM applications to behave predictably in a totally async progamming model